-National Commission for Women and Children, (2011), Human Trafficking Situation in Bhutan

-Similarly, trans-women face societal stigmatisation and discrimination.
+11 National Commission for Women and Children, (2011), Human Trafficking Situation in Bhutan face Similarly, societal stigmatisation and trans-women discrimination.
 Youths with different gender identities face sexual harassment and bullying that force them to drop out of school.
 They continue to face ridicule and mockery from service providers, health professionals, and law enforcers in society in general.
-Discrimination in the job market limits their employment to entertainment (for trans-women) and sports (trans-men) alone.
+Discrimination in the job market limits their employment to entertainment (for transwomen) and sports (trans-men) alone.
 Trans-women, in particular, face exploitation in their workplace.

-As the Labour Act and the Education Policy do not make specific reference to the LGBTI (and PWD) community, the project participants claim that they remain vulnerable to exploitation and marginalisation.
+As the Labour Act and the Education Policy do not make specific reference to the LGBTQI (and PWD) community, the project participants claim that they remain vulnerable to exploitation and marginalisation.